danelahman/higher-order-aeff-agda/README.md

 - The core language formalised here differs from the [original language](https://github.com/danelahman/aeff-agda) as follows:

   - interrupt handlers are now able to reinstall themselves (without resorting to general let-rec);

+  - interrupt handlers are now also able to pass state between reinstalls;

   - payloads of signals/interrupts have been generalised to allow higher-order values (by the means of modal types);